juanlopes/sparrow/README.md

 RUSTFLAGS='-C target-cpu=native'
 ```

-If you want to monitor the optimization process live, open [assets/live/live_viewer.html](assets/live/live_viewer.html) in a web browser,
+This repo also contains a simple visualizer to monitor the optimization process live, open [live_viewer.html](assets/live/live_viewer.html) in a web browser,
-and compile with the `live_svg` feature enabled:
+and compile `sparrow` with the `live_svg` feature enabled:

 ```bash
 rm assets/live/.live_solution.svg